fall landscaping cleanup

 Hurricane Preparedness Guide

-Download Now!
+Download Now

 If you’d like to use a leaf blower, just be sure to do it on a dry day.
 Wet leaves make the task much more difficult, since they stick to the ground and to each other.

-The easiest way to collect your leaves is to rake them onto a leaf tarp like this one, or drop cloth.
+The easiest way to collect your leaves is to rake them onto a leaf tarp or drop cloth.
 You can drag the tarp along with you as you build up your pile, then you can deposit your collected leaves as you see fit (or as your town sees fit).
 It’s much easier than having to deal with a bunch of loose piles all over your yard.
 Even if you have to use a leaf bag, the tarp can make for an excellent funnel (with the help of another pair of hands to hold the bag).
 It makes the whole process a lot easier.

 A wide rake that doesn’t snag on too many leaves can also make the task go a lot faster.
-Get rid of your raggedy old rake and go get yourself a nice, big one.

 Another important part of leaf cleanup is clearing fallen leaves from your home’s gutters.
 Clogged gutters could contribute to ice damming in the winter, one of the most common winter insurance claims.
 Caused by snow melting on a warm roof, ice damming occurs when water runs down and freezes at the eaves.
 As the dams melt, they can leave water pools that can seep into your home and cause water damage.
 Clean gutters won’t eliminate the possibility of ice damming, but it will certainly decrease it.